Fra Moriale

-Montréal de Albarno, also known as Fra Moriale (1315 ? –August 1354) was a Provençal mercenary and condottiero.
+Jean Montréal du Bar (1315 ? –August 1354), also known as Fra Moriale or Montréal de Albarno, was a Provençal mercenary and condottiero.

 Life

-Montreal de Albarno was born as Jean Montréal du Bar at Le Bar-sur-Loup.
+Montreal de Albarno was born at Le Bar-sur-Loup.
 He came from the aristocratic family "maison de Grasse" which was one of the oldest and wealthiest families in Provence.
 Le Bar-sur-Loup was previously known as Albarno.

 He arrived in Italy in 1331, and, like his uncle, Isnard de Albarno, became a member of the military Order of Knights Hospitaller, better known now as the Knights of Malta.
-His name Italianized was "Moriale" and Fra came from the fact that his was from a religious order.
+His name Italianized was "Moriale" and Fra came from the fact that he was from a religious order.
 He fought for Louis I of Hungary in the succession wars for the Kingdom of Naples.
 Later he was hired by the Papal States, but he abandoned them due to insufficient payment.